seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 on the spot.
 It is an ambivalence between a here and a there.

-It is the relationship between this this-ness and otherwise-ness that we tried to illustrate with quotations from the *suttas*.
+It is the relationship between this this-ness and otherwise-ness that we tried to illustrate with quotations from the suttas.
 We mentioned in particular that consciousness, when it leaves this body and gets well established on a preconceived object, which in fact is its name-and-form object, that name-and-form attains growth and maturity there itself.[^fn124] Obviously,